sanctuary-systems-com/sanctuary-systems/content/collections/pages/guide.md

                 content:
                   -
                     type: text
-                    text: 'Mount the PSU in the designated location using the screws that come with the case' -
+                    text: 'Secure the power supply unit in its place using the screws provided with the case.'
+          -
             type: listItem
             content: